The Top 18 Benefits of Coriander & Cilantro [LIST]

 Luckily, coriander is a powerful natural antioxidant; its high vitamin content and other antioxidant properties help your body get rid of unneeded oxygen within or around cells.

 If you suffer from irregular periods, coriander seeds are a great home remedy that can help to restore balance.

 In the few days before you expect your period to begin, boil the seeds whole and remove them with a strainer, then drink the water.

 HomeRemedyHacks.com advise that you should: “drink it three times a day for a few days prior the onset of your period.
 Follow this remedy for one or two months.
 Alternatively, you can also drink coriander juice on a daily basis.”
 Coriander juice is made by crushing fresh cilantro, which requires quite a supply fresh leaves.
 Eating coriander or cilantro regularly throughout the month also helps, but for the easiest and most convenient option, try coriander seed oil.

 Eating coriander or cilantro regularly throughout the month also helps.

 6. It Helps with Pimples & Other Skin Issues

 Coriander has powerful benefits for your whole body, but perhaps one of the first places you’ll notice it working its magic is your skin.
 A natural remedy for pimples, blackheads and other skin issues is the ingestion of coriander or the application of coriander oil directly to your skin (spot test to see if your skin is sensitive first).

 Coriander is a natural antibacterial and antifungal agent; combine that with its antioxidant properties and that makes it the perfect natural remedy for clearing up your skin.
-For a list of 15 Coriander oil home remedies, click here to read our blog on the subject.
+For a list of 15 Coriander oil home remedies.

 7. It Has Natural Antibacterial Properties